 The DP psychology course focus is on conceptual understanding and the ability to apply concepts across a variety of contexts as opposed to simple memorization of theories supporting studies.
-Framing the psychology course through concepts, content and context allows for the development and application of psychological knowledge when studying the contexts.
+Framing the psychology course through concepts, content, and context allows for the development and application of psychological knowledge when studying the contexts.

 Concepts, content and contexts are meant to be integrated when investigating human behaviour.
-The content provides the psychological terminology and theories needed to understand how the biological, cognitive and sociocultural approaches assist in understanding behaviour in different contexts while using a variety of research methodology.
-Concepts provide a framework through which specific content is considered and contexts provide the real-world setting in which concepts and content are applied.
+The content provides the psychological terminology and theories needed to understand how the biological, cognitive, and sociocultural approaches assist in understanding behaviour in different contexts while using a variety of research methodology.
+Concepts provide a framework through which specific content is considered and contexts provide the real-world setting in which concepts and content is applied.

-Standard level (SL) and higher level (HL) students will investigate four contexts using psychological content and concepts relevant to that area of study.
-The internal assessment will require SL and HL students to create a research proposal to investigate a topic with a population of interest.
+SL and HL students will investigate four contexts using psychological content and concepts relevant to that area of study.
+The internal assessment will require HL students to create a research proposal to investigate a topic with a population of interest.
 Reading empirical research and everyday claims in the media are opportunities to identify concepts and further the knowledge of psychological content applied within a context.
 Students will be required to think critically about data analysis and interpretation in psychological research and everyday claims (for example, in social media).
-HL students will have the opportunity to study four extensions: the role of culture, motivation and technology in shaping human behaviour, and data analysis and interpretation.
+However, only HL will be directly assessed on data analysis and interpretation.
+HL students further investigate the role of culture, motivation, and technology in shaping human behaviour, and data analysis and interpretation.

 Teaching hours

 Syllabus component SL HL

-Concepts, content and contexts 100 100
+Concepts, content and contexts 110 110

 Integrating concepts and content in the understanding of contexts

-Class practicals (minimum 4) 30 30
+Class practicals (minimum 4) 40 40

 Extensions (HL only)

 The role of culture, motivation and technology in shaping human

-behaviour n/a 45
+behaviour n/a 30

-Data analysis and interpretation 45
+Data analysis and interpretation 40

+HL only

-Internal assessment 20 20
+Internal assessment n/a 20

-Psychology research proposal to investigate a topic in relation to a specified population of interest.
+Psychology research proposal to investigate a topic relating to a specified population of interest.

 Total teaching hours 150 240